FAQ: Frequently Asked Questions

 What will happen when Endswell leaves with my loved one’s body?

-Your loved one will be carefully transported directly to our aquamation facility in Hillsborough, NC.
+Your loved one will be carefully transported directly to our funeral home.
 Their body will be held safely and treated with respect.
-Once the proper paperwork is filed, Endswell will notify the family and proceed with the aquamation process.
+Endswell will coordinate with the family to offer a viewing service and fulfill any special requests.
+We will also handle all paperwork and governmental reporting.

 What happens if my loved one dies in the middle of the night?